arangodb/velocypack/VelocyPack.md

 We next describe the type cases 0x02 to 0x09, see below for the special compact type 0x13.

-Nonempty arrays look like this:
+Nonempty arrays look like one of the following:

-  one of 0x02 to 0x09
+    one of 0x02 to 0x05
     BYTELENGTH
-  optional NRITEMS
+    OPTIONAL UNUSED: 1, 3 or 7 zero bytes
     sub VPack values

-  optional INDEXTABLE
+or

+    0x06
+    BYTELENGTH in 1 byte
+    NRITEMS in 1 byte
+    OPTIONAL UNUSED: 6 bytes equal to 0 sub VPack values
+    INDEXTABLE with 1 byte per entry

+or

+    0x07
+    BYTELENGTH in 2 bytes
+    NRITEMS in 2 bytes
+    OPTIONAL UNUSED: 4 bytes equal to 0 sub VPack values
+    INDEXTABLE with 4 byte per entry

+or

+    0x08
+    BYTELENGTH in 4 bytes
+    NRITEMS in 4 bytes
+    sub VPack values
+    INDEXTABLE with 4 byte per entry

+or

+    0x09
+    BYTELENGTH in 8 bytes
+    sub VPack values
+    INDEXTABLE with 8 byte per entry
-  optional NRITEMS if numbers are 8 bytes
+    NRITEMS in 8 bytes

 Numbers (for byte length, number of subvalues and offsets in the INDEXTABLE) are little endian unsigned integers, using 1 byte for